CodeTheDream/AI_Guidelines/security_guidelines.md

 ## OWASP Top 10

 There is also an [OWASP Top 10](https://owasp.org/www-project-top-ten/) list.
+The OWASP Top 10 is a regularly updated list of the most critical security risks to web applications, including issues like injection, broken authentication, and sensitive data exposure.
+It helps provide awareness and guidance to address these vulnerabilities.

 <details><summary><code>OWASP Top 10, 2021</code></summary>